 Personal side note: I’ve been using both of these medicines for a while, and the main side effect that I’ve noticed is dry scalp from the Minoxidil.
 In the winter when it’s really dry, my scalp can get itchy.
 So I started using an anti-dandruff shampoo when it’s really dry outside, and that has cleared up the issue.
 For me, not that big of a price to pay to keep my hair!

-So, the medicines offered by Hims are clearly less expensive than Propecia – $28.50 for a month of Fin, or $44 a month for the Complete Hair Loss kit that has both Fin and Minoxidil and more — vs Propecia’s cost of around $70 to $75 per month.
-And that doesn’t even take into account the fact that a doctor’s visit on Hims is only $5 compared to whatever copay is required to get a chit chat with your primary care physician.
+The monthly cost of Propecia is going to vary by your insurance plan, but it is typically around $70 to $75 per month.
+The medicines offered by Hims are clearly less expensive than Propecia – $28.50 for a month of Fin, or $44 a month for the Complete Hair Loss kit that has both Fin and Minoxidil.
+And that doesn’t even take into account the fact that a doctor’s visit on Hims is only $5 compared to whatever copay is required to get a chit chat with your primary care physician about Propecia.
+So the overall cost of getting Finasteride from Hims is much less expensive than going with the non-generic version, Propecia.

 - Propecia cost: All in, Propecia typically costs $70 per month on average.